 Low tide on a hot summer’s day when a north-easterly wind is blowing

 From the Cape Schanck Lighthouse carpark (420 Cape Schanck Rd, Cape Schanck), follow signs to Bushrangers Bay.
 Walk east along cliff-tops for about 3km before dropping down to the beach.

 Lunch, and lots of water.
-It can get stinking hot among the black rocks and you will be amazed at how much water you can drink.
+You will be amazed at how much water you can drink as it can get stinking hot among the black rocks.

 Low tide only.
 I know we emphasise this a lot, but the last thing we want is for you to make the effort to get out here only to find the whole place under water.
 Try to arrive while the tide is still dropping so you can enjoy your swim for as long as possible.

 This is an edited extract from Places We Swim by Caroline Clements and Dillion Seitchick-Reardon, published by Hardie Grant Travel RRP $39.99 and is available in stores nationally.
 Photography by Dillion Seitchick-Reardon